lycus/mci/docs/terminology.rst

 values in the MCI_, which generally consists of a type pointer, GC bits, and the user data field.

+RTV
++++

+An abbreviation for RuntimeValue.
+Refers to a rooted object that holds a reference to a managed object.

 SCCP
 ++++